imthatalex/js-axios-api-account-manager/README.md

         }
     }
 ```
-4. Use the provided CRUD functions through the GUI (createAccount, readAccount, updateAccount, deleteAccount) to interact with the API
+4. Use the provided CRUD functions (createAccount, readAccount, updateAccount, deleteAccount) to interact with the API
+5. Open http://localhost:3000 in your browser to use the GUI

 ### Features